nicosommi/gddify/README.md

 ```
 And you're ready to proceed with your first generation.

-Oh yeah you can also use it globally, but [I don't like it](http://nicosommi.com/?p=518).
-But it's easier:
+Oh yeah you can also use it globally, it's easier, but [I don't like it](http://nicosommi.com/?p=518) for most cases.
+Just like this:
 ```shell
 npm i -g gddify
 ```